swiftlang/swift-docker/swift-ci/sdks/android/README.md

 will create and upload an installable SDK named something like:
 `swift-6.1-RELEASE_android-0.1.artifactbundle.tar.gz`

-The workflow will also install the SDK locally and use [swift-android-action](https://github.com/marketplace/actions/swift-android-action) to build and test various Swift packages in an Android emulator using the freshly-created SDK bundle.
+The GitHub workflow will also install the SDK locally and use [swift-android-action](https://github.com/marketplace/actions/swift-android-action) to build and test various Swift packages in an Android emulator using the freshly-created SDK bundle.

+## Building locally

+Instead of building within a Docker container, the script can also perform the build locally on an Ubuntu 24.04 machine with all the build prerequisites already installed.
+This will generate the same artifacts in approximately half the time, and may be suitable to an already containerized envrionment (such as a GitHub runner).